 “We are beyond happy with Jesse’s work.
 Throughout our website design/development project, Jesse provided clear detail on timelines and deliverables.
 He interpreted our design ideas into a unique new site design that far exceeded our expectations.
 He continuously demonstrated a deep knowledge of front-end and WordPress development, solving problems with clear and creative solutions.
 We happily recommend Jesse to anyone looking for a highly-capable, professional, and creative web designer and developer.”

-tags: Freelance Web Design, Freelance Web Designer, Freelance Web Developer, Freelance WordPress Design, Freelance WordPress Developer, Front End Developer, New York Web Designer, New York WordPress Design, New York WordPress Developer, NYC Web Design, NYC Web Designer, NYC Web Developer, NYC WordPress Design, NYC WordPress Developer
+tags: Freelance Web Design, Freelance Web Designer, Freelance Web Developer, Freelance WordPress Design, Freelance WordPress Developer, Front End Developer, New York Freelance WordPress, New York Web Designer, New York WordPress, New York WordPress Design, New York WordPress Developer, NYC Web Design, NYC Web Designer, NYC Web Developer, NYC WordPress Design, NYC WordPress Developer